By Euro Weekly News Media • 19 October 2011 • 15:20

-Local divers celebrated the European Shark Week this week by diving in waters off of
+Local divers celebrated the European Shark Week this week by diving in waters off of El Toro to highlight the need for a new ruling on fishing in the European Union.

 They are calling on EU fisheries ministers to protect sharks from overexploitation and finning – the wasteful practice of slicing off a shark’s fins and discarding the body at sea.